Monday, February 3, 2014

 It had been two years since I'd camped in a state park and as I drove around the site loops to find a good spot I was surprised to feel more acutely than expected, differences from my backcountry mountain hikes.
 It’s apples and oranges really but the campground had a welcome docility.
 This, like other New York campgrounds I’ve stayed in, was mixed grassy and wooded areas situated around a lake, impeccably clean and sheltered respectful guests contentedly sequestered in their own tent side industry.
 I staked out my spot and then went for a walk down to the lake, a glacial scar of about 40 acres.
 At the water’s edge a hem of trees grew out of their blurred rejoinders impressionistically feathering the lake’s mirror with the fall spectra.

 Back at my site I set up camp, puttering around with satisfaction: pitching my tent, getting a fire going, rustling up the ridiculous foods I bought in the last town.
 For dinner I had a 99 cent loaf of white bread and a pack of hot dogs to work with.
 I chuckled at the thought of the diced vegetables on my dish, steamed loose from their frozen brick, resembling a personal size serving of the seasonal landscape: green, orange and yellow.
 I traded some packaged chocolate chip cookies with my neighbors for a much appreciated Sprite.
 Breakfast would be a jumbo can of Campbell’s meat and potatoes soup plus a couple of those cookies dipped in the evaporated milk I bought to go with some instant coffee.
 The Folger’s had been in my truck for at least one year, drop forged through winter and super-heated in the summer, it had petrified into a slanted wedge in its jar but I wasn’t giving up on scraping out a cup’s worth.
 Of course, this is exactly what camp-o-phobes fear the cuisine will be if they ever have to go.
-I had shopped cheap, easy and dispensable on purpose.
+I had shopped cheap and easy to prepare on purpose.
 My only requirement of a meal here was warm mass and it tasted great.
 The rest of the evening I idly stoked the fire, listening to muted end of day chat among other campers.

 On Sunday I burned the last little firewood while I broke down the camp.
 I packed up Betty and set off on routes decided over breakfast, a course which reckoned a want to wander with the requirement to not stray too far and roughly bend home.
 South of the campground I traveled on route 7 which parallels the Susquehanna River, a magnificent stretch of road which passes yet more lovely farms.
 Iconic white and green farm homes, broad red barns with mansard roofs and attendant wells, sheds, pens, hen houses and spines of fencing planted across the hills and pasture sat with healthful dignity in their bucolic order and strained mutely to recall a pastoral ideal only occasionally betrayed by oversized carbon colored satellite dishes.
 Route 7 wound beside the river past produce stands with pumpkins, knobby gourds and Indian corn and yard sales with tempting tables of junk and on through noiseless small towns.
 One of these towns, Unadilla, with dark red banners on lamp posts along its main street informed passers-through it is the hometown of Boy Scout Troop 1.